intel/ai-reference-models/benchmarks/object_detection/tensorflow/faster_rcnn/README.md

 [Faster R-CNN FP32 instructions](#fp32-inference-instructions) written
 above for cloning dependecy repositories and getting the coco dataset:
 * Performance bechmarking uses the raw coco dataset images.
-Follow steps 1 and 2 from the FP32 instructions.
+Follow steps 1, 2 and 3 from the FP32 instructions.
 * Accuracy testing requires the coco daataset to be in the TF records format.
-Follow steps 1, 2, 3, and 4 from the FP32 instructions.
+Follow steps 1, 2, 3, 4, and 5 from the FP32 instructions.

 2. Download the pre-trained model.
 ```
+$ cd $MODEL_WORK_DIR
 $ wget https://storage.googleapis.com/intel-optimized-tensorflow/models/faster_rcnn_int8_pretrained_model.pb
 ```